We have raised interest rates. What does that mean for you?

 Increasing interest rates helps us bring inflation back down

-The ECB’s Governing Council has raised interest rates for the first time in 11 years, and more increases are likely in the coming months.
+In July 2022, our Governing Council raised interest rates for the first time in 11 years.
+The rate hike in September was the biggest in the ECB's history.
+And more increases are likely in the coming months.

 Why have we raised interest rates?

 We are the central bank for the euro, and it is our mandate to keep prices stable.
 When prices in our economy are rising too fast – that is, when inflation is too high – increasing interest rates helps us bring inflation back down to our 2% target over the medium term.

 Inflation is putting a strain on people.
 Many are worried that it is here to stay.
 We keep an eye on these so-called inflation expectations.
 That’s why we have raised interest rates: to send the message that we will not allow inflation to stay above 2%.
 That will help keep inflation expectations in check.

 Interest rates are the cost of borrowing money (it is sometimes said that interest rates are “the price of money”).
 If you want to take out a loan from a bank, you first have to agree on a certain rate, which is usually an annual rate.
 Let’s say you borrow €10,000 at an annual rate of 3%.
 This means you will have to pay your bank €300 per year in addition to paying back the loan.
 So, the interest rate is essentially what the bank charges you for lending you money.

 It also works the other way around.
 Interest is the money the bank pays you on your savings, i.e. when the bank "borrows" money from you.
 For example, if you put €1,000 into your savings account at an annual rate of 2%, at the end of the year you will receive €20 in interest.

 What causes interest rates to move?